 When Does Build Back Occur?

 Reconstruction is one of the final stages in getting your office doors back open again after a mold damage situation.
-We can seamlessly transition to rebuilding and repairs after remediation and cleaning complete from replacing wall system and flooring materials to long-term solutions to prevent recurrences.
+We can seamlessly transition to rebuilding and repairs after remediation and cleaning, from replacing wall systems and flooring materials to long-term solutions to prevent recurrences.